 Where to Use:

-Mithril is good for building lightweight applications, prototypes, and projects that need to prioritize speed and efficiency.
-It has been used in applications like Lichess, Hypothesis, and Concur.
+Mithril is good for those who want a zero-dependency feel and code that won’t break when a major tech giant changes its mind about a library.
+It has been used in applications like Lichess, Google’s Perfetto UI, Hypothesis, and Concur.

 Polymer